OfficeDev/office-js-docs-pr/docs/excel/custom-functions-naming.md

 - They must start with a letter and have a minimum limit of three characters.

-Most function names for built-in Excel functions appear in uppercase letters (e.g. `SUM`).
-While not required, it is a best practice to specify your custom function names and function IDs using uppercase letters.
+Most function names for built-in Excel functions appear in uppercase letters (such as `SUM`).
+As a best practice, we recommend to use uppercase for your custom function names so they appear consistent for users.

 Function names should not be named the same as: